hermes-pimentel/sftp-to-s3-parallel/readme.md

 - Create an S3 bucket
 - Create a folder (e.g. scripts) into S3 bucket and copy script (.py) and paramiko wheel file.
-- Create a secret at AWS Secrets Manager with name sftp, and value as plaintext:
+- Create a secret in AWS Secrets Manager with name sftp, and value as plaintext:
   Change values accordingly.

 ```